 2005 led into a productive 2006; passenger traffic grew by 7 per cent, reflecting a consistent growth trend.
 Winter vacation travel was introduced in the spring when Air Transat launched their service from mid-March to early May between Fredericton and Puerto Plata, Dominican Republic.
 Many projects were active during the year, including: putting the finishing touches on the multi-use Pavilion building, completion of interior Terminal renovations, general maintenance, and parking lot upgrades.

 In 2007, the availability of winter charter service from Fredericton was enhanced when Sunwing initiated service to Cuba in March.
 Also, Air Canada announced its new direct flight to Ottawa.
 A major achievement was receiving international designation and renaming the Airport to Fredericton International Airport.
 During the year CANLink Aviation and Moncton Flight College teamed up to open a Fredericton campus for their flight school to train Chinese student pilots.

-In 2009, the Airport Authority received approval to change its name to the Fredericton International Airport Authority Inc. in honour of its international designation and renaming of the airport.
+In 2009, the airport authority received approval to change its name to the Fredericton International Airport Authority Inc. (FIAA) in honour of its international designation and renaming of the airport.

-Most recently, YFC welcomed WestJet in April of 2015 and is now serviced by both of Canada’s national air carriers.
+The community celebrated the arrival of WestJet in April of 2015 and YFC is now serviced year-round by both of Canada’s national air carriers.